 All parents and carers are encouraged to work in partnership with the school.
-Parents or carers of a child with SEND will have opportunity to work closely with key members of school staff, including the SENCO, and where necessary outside agencies to ensure provision is appropriately planned, implemented and monitored to ensure progress is continually made.
+We recognise that families are the experts of their children and their involvement in school life is invaluable.
+Parents or carers of a child with SEND will have the opportunity to work closely with key members of school staff, including the SENCO, and where necessary outside agencies to ensure provision is appropriately planned, implemented and monitored to ensure progress is continually made.